 Tritium Glowrings are a good inexpensive way of locating items in the dark as I discussed in the article “Tritium Glowring”.
 They should be tethered on a handle of the box/bag facing out so they can be seen.

 Where to Store Your Blackout Kit

 Blackout Kits should be stored in easily accessible places and everyone that resides in your house should be made aware of their placement and contents.
 Keeping them low makes them accessible in fires and to children old enough to use the contents.
 Mine is kept under my bed where I can reach for it without even getting out of bed.
 I still keep a small flashlight on the nightstand just because.

 If you live in a flood prone area, consider keeping an additional small Blackout Kit in your attic.
 Add a Hatchet or small Pry Bar.
 Either of these tools will aid you in creating an escape should you become trapped.
-It is always a very unfortunately thing to hear on the news that someone trying to escape flood waters died in their attic from over heating or heart attacks due to the stress of the heat in an attic.
+It is always a very unfortunate thing to hear on the news that someone trying to escape floodwaters died in their attic from overheating or heart attacks due to the stress of the heat in an attic.
 I would NOT recommend going into an attic for safe haven in the first place, but sometimes situations dictate it.

 People like emergency candles for blackouts.
 Candles can be an inexpensive and convenient way to light an area in an emergency.
 However, emergency candles can turn a bad situation into a tragic one in seconds.